-In honor of National Heart Month, WashU Wellness Connection is highlighting important steps and resources to help you take care of your heart.
+In honor of National Heart Month, WashU’s employee Well-being Team is highlighting important steps and resources to help you take care of your heart.
 Eating healthier, exercising more and getting regular check-ups are key steps toward a healthy heart.
 In addition, reducing stress and considering our emotional connection to ourselves play a vital role in your overall health.

-Join the WashU Wellness Connection team in celebrating Heart Health month by making a personal promise or pledge today to be heart healthy.
-Find your way to heart health and support your family, friends and co-workers in an effort to be heart healthy.
-Let WashU Wellness Connection’s 8ightWays to Wellness be your guide to good health, energy, and confidence to live your life to the fullest – for yourself and those close to you.
+What’s your goal for personal well-being?
+Let WashU’s 8ightWays to Wellness be your guide to good health, energy and confidence to live your life to the fullest – for yourself and those close to you.

 Tips for a healthy heart

 Eating a healthy diet is important for our heart health.
 Focus on fruits, vegetables, and whole grains, and keep red and processed meat to a minimum.
 Making a dessert this weekend?
 View these heart healthy dessert recipes.

 Looking for more recipes?
 The MyWay to Health team hosts cooking demo’s and can help you make a nutrition plan.
 Schedule a consultation or view MyWay to Health demo’s and webinars, including Healthy Winter Soups and Stews.